tomaszbabiuk/pomegranate/README.md

 # POMegranate
 POMegranate is Page Object injection framework for android automation tests.
-The goal of the framework is to reduce boilerplate code related with POM models.
+The goal of the framework is to reduce boilerplate code related with POM models and automation tests.

 # The idea
 If you write android UI automation tests you probably think of Espresso framework.
-Probably you even heard of Page Object Model pattern which helps you with reusing some of the code across your tests.
+Probably you even heard of Page Object Model pattern which helps you to reuse some of the code across your tests.
 But writing Page Objects is not always a pleasant task.
 It’s time consuming and you need to be really precise to achieve your goal.
-POMegranate framework can help you in this tasks.
+POMegranate framework can help you here.

 The inspiration for this framework comes from two projects: Selenium tools for web and ButterKnife framework for Android.
 POMegranate combines both: boilerplate reduction and code generation.

-POMegranate is using annotation processor to generate it's code when you build/run your tests.
+POMegranate is using annotation processor to generate it's code when you build/run your automation tests.
 No reflection is used!
 Generated code is clean and self-describing.

+#Benefits
+1) It's much easier to use Page Object Model pattern (https://martinfowler.com/bliki/PageObject.html) on Android
+2) If yot use Selenium for web automation before, it's gonna be easier for you to switch to Android tests (https://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern)
+3) Declarative code is cleaner and self describing
+4) POMegranate uses annotation processing, so it's fast (no reflection)
+5) You can always mix Espresso with POMegranate in edge cases.

 # How to use?
-Add pomegranate repository to your project's gradle file
+Add POMegranate repository to your project's gradle file
 ```groovy
 repositories {
     maven { url "https://dl.bintray.com/tomaszbabiuk/pomegranate" }
 }
 ```

-And use pomegranate packets:
+And use POMegranate packets:
 ```groovy
     androidTestImplementation 'com.github.tomaszbabiuk:pomegranate-core:0.1.0'
     androidTestImplementation 'com.github.tomaszbabiuk:pomegranate-espresso:0.1.0'